Ashish-Chokhani/Deep_Learning_IIITH/README.md

 ### CONTINUOUS BAG OF WORDS (CBoW)

 - Given a bag of n context words as the input to a neural network, predict the (n+1)^{th}word as the softmax output of the network.

+### Diffusion Models
+Diffusion models are a class of likelihood-based generative models that recently have been used to produce very high quality images compared to other existing generative models like GANs.
+For example, take a look at the latest research [Imagen](https://imagen.research.google/) or [GLIDEwhere](https://arxiv.org/abs/2112.10741) the authors used diffusion models to generate very high quality images.